Tyger Campbell lifts No. 2 UCLA past Oregon in Pac-12 semis

 “Coach called some great plays, and our bigs were getting me open on our ball screens,” Campbell said.
 “Then we were able to get the switch so I could get the shot that I wanted.
 I was really just trying to make anything happen.
 I believe in myself as a player, and any shot I take I feel like it’s going to go in, and they just went in today.”

-The Bruins (29-4) will play No. 8 Arizona or Arizona State in Saturday’s title game.
+The Bruins (29-4) will play No. 8 Arizona in Saturday’s title game.
 UCLA has won 12 straight and 26 of 28, and one more victory likely would secure a No. 1 seed in the NCAA Tournament.

 Oregon (19-14) had won four in a row but may have needed this win to make the NCAA Tournament.